 - 3 years high school math (2 years algebra) or Intermediate Algebra in college.
-Minimum grade of 2.0 if taken in college - 2 years (high school) OR 10 quarter credits (college) of a single foreign language or through 102 with a passing grade - English Composition (10 quarter credits) - Quantitative/Symbolic Reasoning (5 quarter credits in Math or Logic).
-Does not apply to students who enrolled in college for the first time prior to Autumn Quarter, 1985 - 10 quarter credits in Natural World (NW) - 10 quarter credits in Visual, Literary, and Performing Arts (VLPA) - 10 quarter credits in Individuals and Societies (I&S)
+Minimum grade of 2.0 if taken in college - 2 years (high school) OR 10 quarter credits (college) of a single foreign language or through 102 with a passing grade - English Composition (10 quarter credits) - Reasoning (5 quarter credits in Math or Logic).
+Does not apply to students who enrolled in college for the first time prior to Autumn Quarter, 1985 - 10 quarter credits in Natural Sciences (NSc) - 10 quarter credits in Arts & Humanities (A&H)